open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Non-Uniform Circular Motion/Running_on_a_track/Running_on_a_track.md

     file-name: answer7.html
     quill-theme: snow
     directory: clientFilesQuestion
+myst:
   substitutions:
     params:
       vars:
         title: Running on a track
 ---
 # {{ params.vars.title }}
 In the 200 m dash, runners start on a semi-circular part of the track and finish on a straight.
 The straight has a length of 84.39 m, the radius of the inside of the lane 1 track is 36.5 m, and the lanes are 1.22 m in width.